 I like to place a circle on the bottom shell, and then pipe the frosting around it, which will help secure it.
 Take a look.

 I mean how amazing is this, carrot cake and macaron all in one!

-I have included below a recipe for royal icing.
+To make the royal icing carrots, have included below royal icing recipe.
 Make sure the icing is in a pipeable consistency that isn’t too runny, but not too stiff.
 It should hold its shape but at the same time, not form a pointy tip as you lift the piping bag.

 If the consistency is too stiff, add a tad more water.
 And if the consistency of the royal icing is too runny, add more sifted powdered sugar.

 Let the decorations dry completely before placing them on the macarons.
 It may take a few hours, or maybe leave them overnight, to make sure they are nice and dry.